 This reality teaches us that addiction has nothing to do with willpower or choice.
 It is an illness that can impact anyone.
 It also exposes the fact that the transition from veteran to civilian is fraught with complications and struggles.

-Here are some of the reasons addiction is such a problem for military veterans.
+Some of the reasons addiction is such a problem for military veterans.

 PTSD and Addiction

 Over 12% of US veterans go on to suffer from PTSD.
 Addiction is a common co-occurring disorder with PTSD.
 This is for a number of reasons.

 Most significantly, when someone suffers from PTSD, their nervous system is constantly heightened.
 This causes symptoms such as insomnia, flashbacks, and hypervigilance.
 Alcohol and substances may provide a temporary relief from these symptoms.